jonatanxavier/DataScience/README.md

-# DataScience
+# Data Science
-This is a repo dedicated for my specialization in Data Dcience
+This is a Repo dedicated to my Data Science specialization program.